Innercise: How to Increase Willpower for Goal Achievement

 According to a study performed at Stanford University, if you have a deep-seated belief in unlimited willpower, you won’t experience willpower depletion!
 If you want to overcome procrastination, change unwanted behaviors, and increase willpower to achieve the goals you desire, you may want to change your beliefs.

 People who believe they have a limited source of willpower display a lower ability to exercise self-control.
 So no matter what the obstacle is – big or small – know that deep down inside, you have to power to persevere, no matter what!
 That’s the power of belief; willpower is just a state of mind!

-Innercise: How to Overcome Willpower Depletion
+Innercise: How to Increase Willpower to Overcome Willpower Depletion

 Take 6 long, slow, deep breaths.
 To maximize the effectiveness of any emotional or mental practice, you want to be calm and relaxed.
 Your brain is more open to new ideas that way.